hexensemble/cli-town-explorer/README.md

 # CLI AI RPG
-CLI RPG (with AI-driven NPCs) made with Rust. 🧙‍♂️
+CLI RPG (with AI-driven NPCs) built with Rust. 🧙‍♂️

 This project serves as a fun interactive way to demo my Rust skills.